pontsho/cars/README.md

 The application has two tables: `car` and `race_track`

 The datasource is configured in `application.yml` file under resources folder.
-DB username must be `root` and password is not set if you current DB has password and different username please update the datasource in the `application.yml` file
+DB username must be `root` and password is not set.
+If you current DB has password and different username please update the datasource in the `application.yml` file

+To add more race tracks please see `resources/db/migration/V20201111230324__RaceTrackEntities.sql`

+To add more racing cars please see `resources/db/migration/V20201110230324__CarsEntities.sql`

 ## Using Docker to simplify development (optional)